 It is also the nevralgic moment when he creates in 1973, with his classmates of Messiaen's class, Tristan Murail and Gérard Grisey, the ensemble Itinéraire, founder of the spectral movement.

-Let us add that within the contemporary musical scene, Michaël Levinas is above all characterized by an undeniable dramatic gift, a connection with the text, the theatre and the scene.
-Michaël Levinas is well known as a composer of operas and was commissioned by important European theatres.
-Since La Conférence des oiseaux (1985), he wrote not less than three great lyrical works, all of them created in important European theatres: Go-gol (1996), adapted from Gogol's novel, (Le Manteau); Les Nègres, adapted from Jean Genêt's text; La Métamorphose (2010), adapted from Kafka's story.
-This closeness with the text, literature, poetry is central to the close relation which Michaël Levinas maintained all his life with his father, the philosopher Emmanuel Levinas, who passed on to him the taste of languages, thought, risk, interpretation and writing.
+Michaël Levinas is above all characterized by an undeniable dramatic gift, a connection with the text, the theatre and the scene.
+He is well known as a composer of operas and was commissioned by important European theatres.
+Since La Conférence des oiseaux (1985), he wrote not less than three great lyrical works, all of them created in important European theatres: Go-gol (1996), adapted from Gogol's novel, Le Manteau; Les Nègres, adapted from Jean Genêt's text; La Métamorphose (2010), adapted from Kafka's story.

 Michaël Levinas teaches at the National Superior Conservatory of Music of Paris and is Member of the Beaux-Arts Academie of the Institut de France.